doingandlearning/aoc-2024/readme.md

 The start of the 2x2 grids - I very rarely use these skills outside of AOC problems these days!

 Wanted to use the debugger and with the Deno extension in VSCode it just worked! 👨‍🍳💋

+## Day 5

+I got tripped up a bit thinking that each page would only happen once.
+Found my feet though.

+Been appreciating Deno's TS first support.
+Getting helpful typing support for free is ace.